 GERMANTOWN, Md. — It’s a quarter to midnight.
 José Santos Claros has just made his way back to his small house in this suburban community in the outskirts of Washington, D.C. after an exhausting day of work.
 Although visibly fatigued, the Salvadoran laborer considers this tough routine relatively easy compared to the ordeal he experienced coming to America.

-José and approximately 95 other immigrants were traversing southern Mexico inside a crammed truck, having recently crossed the border with neighboring Guatemala, when he came face-to-face with death.
+José and approximately 95 other migrants were traversing southern Mexico inside a crammed truck, having recently crossed the border with neighboring Guatemala, when he came face-to-face with death.
 Despite more than a decade transpiring since he embarked on this perilous journey, the now 55-year-old Salvadoran immigrant vividly remembers the terrifying feeling that beset him when the truck made a sudden and sharp turn.
-While traveling in a mountainous area near Tuxtla Gutiérrez, the capital of the state of Chiapas and a common stop for many Central American immigrants who set out for America, the truck’s driver was unable to stop when approaching a curve.
-The vehicle overturned into a ravine which José described as 200 meters deep, derailing the dreams of nearly 100 immigrants.
+While traveling in a mountainous area near Tuxtla Gutiérrez, the capital of the state of Chiapas and a common stop for many Central American migrants who set out for America, the truck’s driver was unable to stop when approaching a curve.
+The vehicle overturned into a ravine which José described as 200 meters deep, derailing the dreams of nearly 100 migrants.

-On the first impact down the steep gorge, José and a couple of other immigrants managed to escape the moving death trap.
+On the first impact down the steep gorge, José and a couple of other migrants managed to escape the moving death trap.
 The Salvadoran native, his face bloodied and body aching, witnessed the rest of the truck’s seemingly interminable descent.
 When it finally came to a halt, the harrowing echoes foretold tragedy.
 “Everybody below was screaming,” he remembered.

 After his second attempt at arriving on American soil was thwarted, José returned to his home in a village outside of the town of Jucuapa in El Salvador’s southeast.
 There, his wife Lucía Saravia, now 55, and four children awaited him; hoping that the scars on his face would convince him to remain with them.
 “I told him not to go.
 ‘If you didn’t die during that attempt, in the next one, you will,’” Lucía recalled telling him.

 However, the profound economic difficulties and bleak job prospects in his native country prompted him to try again.
 In March of 1999, only 22 days after his near-death experience in southern Mexico, José boarded a bus to Huehuetenango, the former site of an ancient Mayan settlement and a city in western Guatemala famous for its coffee exports.
-Once there, the Salvadoran immigrant walked to an area close to the border with Mexico, where a tractor-trailer picked him up along with nearly 60 other migrants.
+Once there, the Salvadoran migrant walked to an area close to the border with Mexico, where a tractor-trailer picked him up along with nearly 60 other migrants.

 The air was hot and dense.
 Overcrowded and with only one source of fresh air, the trailer was a suffocating inferno overwhelmed with sweat, anxiety and a gradually deteriorating sense of hope.
 “I wasn’t feeling well.
 I pleaded with God so that I could withstand the heat,” he remembered.
-Exacerbating this desperation were the constant police checkpoints that forced José and his fellow travelers to maintain a nearly impossible silence as officials tapped the trailer with batons to make sure the trucks carried what they were supposed to—merchandise, not human beings.
+Exacerbating this desperation were the constant police checkpoints that forced José and his fellow travelers to maintain a nearly impossible silence as officials tapped the trailer with batons to make sure the trucks carried what they were supposed to — merchandise, not human beings.

 After a brief stop in the city of Puebla, the group arrived to an area near the border with Arizona and set out to cross it on foot.
 One night, while the rest slept in a makeshift encampment, José, whose persistent skepticism deprived him of any sleep, spotted Mexican authorities enclosing the group.
 After they were all apprehended, the Salvadoran immigrant, for a moment, believed his third attempt had met a similar and unfortunate fate as the previous two.